 Museums temporarily closed to the public.
 Painting Edo: Japanese Art from the Feinberg Collection

 The Harvard Art Museums are temporarily closed to the public.
-Over the next few weeks, we will continue to monitor the evolving coronavirus outbreak, and appreciate your understanding at this time.
+Over the next few weeks, we will continue to monitor the evolving coronavirus outbreak.
+Visit the “Painting Edo” page to tour our exhibition online.

 Painting Edo — one of the largest exhibitions ever presented at the Harvard Art Museums — offers a window onto the supremely rich visual culture of Japan’s early modern era.
 Selected from the unparalleled collection of Robert S. and Betsy G. Feinberg, the more than 120 works in the exhibition connect visitors with a seminal moment in the history of Japan, as the country settled into an era of peace under the warrior government of the shoguns and opened its doors to greater engagementView more